vekatze/neut/book/src/in-a-linear-language.md

 ## To Gather Paradise

-Luckily, Neut found a linearizer inside the λ-calculus.
-Found a way to translate a non-linear language into a linear one.
+Luckily, Neut found a way inside the λ-calculus that translates a non-linear language into a linear one.
 The key is to execute types. *Using a type to copy/discard the terms of the type*.

 If we can copy/discard values, we can adjust the use variables so that all of them are linear.
 Indeed, if a variable isn't used, we can insert `discard(x)`.
 If a variable is used more that twice, we can insert `copy(x)` as necessary.